tweezerchef/DolpPython/DolphinBasic/MDFiles/sales/WareHouse/warehouseResponse1.md

     # frequency and size
     sorted_goods = sorted(goods, key=lambda x: (-x[3], x[2]))

-    # placement_plan is an empty space where the plan will go
+    # Creates the variable placement_plan and sets it to an empty dictionary.
+This variable will be used to store the placement plan for the goods, and will be returned at the end of the function.
     placement_plan = {}
     # This block creates a way to track the items in each section so that no section
     # contains too much "height"